kelseybutler9/travel-app/readme.md

 ##Introduction
 Travel in Time allows users to create, update, delete, and view personal trips.
 The goal of this application is for users to access specific details about each trip.
 I found a personal need for this due to my passion for travel.
-Each trip includes information about the location, dates, transportation, place of residence, restaurants, and activities.
+Each trip includes information about the location, dates, transportation, place of residence, restaruants, and actvities.
 If a user revisits a location, they would be able to reference their past trip for recommendations.
 While on a trip, a user can update the details of their trip in real-time.
 All the user needs to create a trip is a title.
 If a user plans their trip ahead of time, they can use Travel in Time to view their hotel details or flight itinerary.

 ##User Stories